brentonmdunn/APCHEM/05_Kinetics.md

 - Increased collision frequency
 - Improved orientation effects

-Homogenous catlysis reaction is the same phase as teh catalyst.
-For example, if this is an acid catlastezed reaction, all species are aqueous.
-The catlyst can then be used in the itnermediate and form covalent bonds.
+Homogeneous catalysis reaction is the same phase as the catalyst.
+For example, if this is an acid catalyzed reaction, all species are aqueous.
+The catalyst can then be used in the intermediate and form covalent bonds.

-Hoerotegeous catalyssi is when the reaction is a differetn phase than the catalyst.
-The catlayst can be absorbd in the begnning of hte reaction and desrpoted at the endo the reacton.
-An exxample is a catlaytic convertor.
+Heterogeneous catalysis is when the reaction is a different phase than the catalyst.
+The catalyst can be absorbed in the beginning of the reaction and desorbed at the end of the reaction.
+An example is a catalytic converter.

 Some catalysts involve covalent bonding between the catalyst and the reactant(s).
 An example is an acid-base catalysis, in which a reactant or intermediate neither gains or loses a proton.
 This introduces a new reaction intermediate and new elementary reactions involving that intermediate.